 Sports Massage in NE Portland

 Sports massage is focused bodywork designed to help athletes recover from training, prevent injuries, and keep their bodies performing at a high level.
+Athletic movement places repeated stress on specific muscles and their attachment sites.
+Over time, this can create tightness, trigger points, and fascial restrictions that limit mobility and place extra strain on joints and surrounding tissues.

 Many of my clients are runners, cyclists, climbers, skiers, and aerialists, each placing different demands on the body.